ucb-rit/savio-training-slurm-conda-spring-2024/slurm.md

 Some common paradigms are:

- - 1 node, many cores
+ - one node, many cores
-     - openMP/threaded jobs - 1 task, *c* cores for the task
+     - openMP/threaded jobs - one task, *c* cores for the task
-     - Python/R/GNU parallel - many tasks, 1 per core at any given time
+     - Python/R/GNU parallel - *n* tasks, one per core at any given time, often more computational units than tasks
  - many nodes, many cores
-     - MPI jobs that use 1 core per task for each of *n* tasks, spread across multiple nodes
+     - MPI jobs that use one core per task for each of *n* tasks, spread across multiple nodes
-     - Python/R/GNU parallel - many tasks, 1 per core at any given time
+     - Python/R/GNU parallel - *n* tasks, one per core at any given time, often more computational units than tasks
  - hybrid jobs that use *c* cores for each of *n* tasks
      - e.g., MPI+threaded code